RobertZetterlund/intro-to-ai/assignment3/report.md

 <p align="center">
 <img src="fig/elbow_curve.png" width=45%>
     <img src="fig/elbow_curve_shifted.png" width=45%>
+<p align="center">Figure 8: A comparison between the elbow curve created before shifting the data (left), and the elbow curve created after (right).<p>
 <p>

 We see that we improve the cumulative sum of the neighbors (the y axis) but that the optimal value for k remains, `k = 3`.